 Answer 10 questions to create a personalized chart of what matters most to you.
 This chart—your Portrait of the Good—will be sent to your email address as a pdf file.
+Later, when you receive a broadcast email to our general list you may securely unsubscribe.
+That’s the deal.
 Examples of specific Portraits of the Good are shown below.

 Three specific examples of completed Portraits of the Good (click to enlarge)

 The point of this free exercise is to encourage the practice of virtues.
 This ancient practice develops your character and helps make you a better person.
 The exercise, which takes between 7 and 14 minutes, asks you to reflect on the people and things that matter most.
 This process helps clarify your highest ideals.
 Your answers create a printable personalized chart which serves as a practice tool for cultivating happiness and fulfillment.
 Your answers are confidential, your email will never be shared, and you can unsubscribe from our list at any time.